JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday March 5th/about.md

 ## No slides today
 Since today is going to be mostly lecture and an activity at the end there is no slides.

+## Note on grading
+Still on going.
+Sorry for any delay here.

 ## Agenda
 ### 6:30 - 6:45
 Tuples